 I would recommend always adding a comments section - a slightly larger field that gives the customer a chance to write some body text.
 This allows them to elaborate on their request or ask a question that may not be answered on your website.

 Top Tips for Contact Forms:

-- Think about the placement of your forms, you may want them to be the primary form of customer engagement on your website but you also do not want them to be intrusive
+- Think about the placement of your forms - you may want them to be the primary form of customer engagement on your website but you also do not want to be intrusive

 - Reassure your customer that you will respond to them.
 You can customise your automated response to make them feel like their message is important to you

 - Unless necessary, keep your forms short.
-Ideally require your customer to only have to fill in up to 4 fields
+Ideally, require your customer to only have to fill in up to four fields

 Get to the point: Tell your clients who you are, what you do and give them a way to reach out.